Fell0w-Sch0l4r/TMDB-CLI-Tool/README.md

 A command-line interface (CLI) tool to interact with [The Movie Database (TMDB) API](https://www.themoviedb.org/documentation/api).
 This tool allows users to explore movies currently in theaters, popular movies, top-rated movies, and upcoming movies directly from the terminal.

-## Project Roadmap
+## Project URL

-For a detailed roadmap of the project, visit [TMDB CLI Tool Roadmap](https://roadmap.sh/projects/tmdb-cli).
+For a detailed view of the project, visit [TMDB CLI Tool](https://roadmap.sh/projects/tmdb-cli).

 ## Features